All About Vaccines

 14-16 weeks FVRCP #3

 Rabies: vaccinations are recommended for dogs ages 4 months and older.
 The initial vaccine is good for 1 year.
 When your pet gets the rabies vaccine booster (repeated when it is due) after that first year, the rabies vaccine is good for three years.
 Animals are not considered immunized for at least 28 days after the initial or primary vaccination is administered.
 Rabies is required in most counties because it is a public health issue, but is a county by county law so you would need to check with your own county.
-The vaccine is $15 is out clinic.
+The vaccine is $15 at our clinic.

 Bordetella: vaccinations are recommended for dogs that will be boarded, groomed, or will be coming into contact with other dogs.
 This vaccine protects the dog against kennel cough, a highly contagious cough commonly seen in boarding or grooming situations.
 Depending on the type of vaccine given (SQ injection or IN) this vaccine may need to be boostered (repeated).
 Check with your vet for recommendations.
 The vaccine is $15 at our clinic.